 X Mobile Aggregate Data Exchange (mADX) Profile

-The Mobile Aggregate Data Exchange (mADX) Profile enables interoperable public health reporting of aggregate health data, similar to the Aggregate Date Exchange Profile upon which mADX is based. mADX will typically be used to represent routinely reported aggregate data such as the numerators and denominators which can be used in the construction of public health indicators.
+The Mobile Aggregate Data Exchange (mADX) Profile enables interoperable public health reporting of aggregate health data, similar to the Aggregate Data Exchange (ADX) Profile upon which mADX is based. mADX will typically be used to represent routinely reported aggregate data such as the numerators and denominators which can be used in the construction of public health indicators.
 Please refer to ADX section X for more details on the needs for this profile.

 The central concern of mADX is the reporting of data tuples.
 These tuples are sets of values which are keyed according to a data element subject, a temporal dimension, and a spatial dimension.
 An example data tuple is the number of live births recorded in January 2015 at Nyamandhlovu Clinic.
 These tuples may include one or more additional disaggregating dimensions by specifying a code list.

 mADX is designed to be an alternative to the current ADX framework.
-It facilitates the transactions with the use of FHIR for increased interoperability and use of FHIR services, such as those described in mCSD.
+It facilitates the transactions with the use of FHIR for increased interoperability and use of FHIR services, such as those described in Mobile Care Services Discovery (mCSD).
 Users of the current ADX framework may wish to utilize these FHIR services.

 mADX defines a Content Data Structure Creator that enables an implementing jurisdiction to formally define the aggregate health data to be exchanged.
-Metadata for the aggregate data is defined in mADX as a mADX/DSD as a profile of the HL7 FHIR Measure resource and uses a HL7 FHIR Terminology service.
+Metadata for the aggregate data is defined as a mADX/DSD using a profile of the HL7 FHIR Measure resource and uses a HL7 FHIR Terminology service.

 mADX defines a Content Data Structure Consumer that consumes a mADX/DSD.